resolve109/study-aws-sa/aws-study-guide.md

 - **Load Balancing**:
   - Typically use Application Load Balancer (ALB) for HTTP/HTTPS traffic
   - Network Load Balancer (NLB) can be used for TCP/UDP pass-through
+- **Application Migration**:
+  - Ideal for migrating monolithic applications to microservices
+  - Combined with ALB provides a scalable solution for breaking applications into smaller, independently managed services
+  - Minimizes operational overhead through managed container orchestration
+  - ALB ensures high availability and distributes traffic to containers based on demand

 ### Amazon EKS (Elastic Kubernetes Service)
 - **Key Features**: